top of page

 This program presents a unique opportunity for school districts and universities to save money and get involved with climate change efforts.
 Explore some commonly asked questions about the program below:

-2. Who is eligible for the EPA Clean School Bus Program funding?
+1. Who is Eligible for the EPA Clean School Bus Program Funding?

 Eligible applicants include government and education organizations.
 The EPA can award up to 100% of the cost of the replacement bus, charging equipment, or fueling infrastructure.

-The new buses can operate on electricity, natural gas, hydrogen, or propane.
+The new electric school buses can operate on electricity, natural gas, hydrogen, or propane.

-4. How does the EPA Clean School Bus Program benefit students?
+3. How Does the EPA Clean School Bus Program Benefit Students?

 The program helps improve air quality by reducing diesel particulates that can cause respiratory illnesses among children.
 It also contributes to a healthier environment and helps combat climate change by reducing greenhouse gas emissions.